 Don’t you think it would be inconvenient when the Messages app on your Apple Watch stopped working?
 According to numerous reports from users, they were unable to send or receive text messages from their tiny device.
 More specifically iMessage, a native instant messaging feature from Apple.

 Many folks purchased the Apple Watch to escape the process of pulling out their iPhone to exchange text messages.
 That being said, it’s important to maintain this feature at its best working condition.

 Before we begin, allow me to clear out some details.

 - There is no particular method for resolving this problem.

-- It has nothing to do with the hardware or software of the device.
+- It has nothing to do with the hardware or software of your Apple Watch.

 Here are a few scenarios that we think might cause text messages not to show up on your Apple Watch.